lisa-lumos/Snowflake/06-data-loading.md

 For streams on views, change tracking must be enabled explicitly for the view & underlying tables to add the hidden columns to these tables.

 A stream provides the minimal set of changes from its current offset to the current version of the table.
-Multiple queries can independently consume the same change data from a stream without changing the offset.
+Multiple queries can independently consume (select from) the same change data from a stream without changing the offset.
 A stream advances the offset only when it is used in a DML transaction.

 When you query a stream within a transaction, it follows repeatable read isolation transaction isolation level.
 When DML transaction completes successfully, the stream offset advances.
 To ensure multiple statements access the same change records in the stream (lock the stream), surround them with an explicit transaction statement (BEGIN ..
 COMMIT).

 Stream differs from the read committed mode supported for tables, in which statements see any changes made by previous statements executed within the same transaction, even though those changes are not yet committed.

 Stream has 3 additional cols:
-- METADATA$ACTION: the DML operation INSERT/DELETE.
+- `METADATA$ACTION`: the DML operation INSERT/DELETE.
-- METADATA$ISUPDATE: in the stream, updates are represented as a pair of DELETE and INSERT records with  METADATA$ISUPDATE = TRUE.
+- `METADATA$ISUPDATE`: in the stream, updates are represented as a pair of DELETE and INSERT records with  METADATA$ISUPDATE = TRUE.
 Because streams record the overall differences between two offsets, so if a row is added and then updated, the delta change is a new row.
 The METADATA$ISUPDATE row records a FALSE value.
-- METADATA$ROW_ID: the unique and immutable ID for the row.
+- `METADATA$ROW_ID`: the unique and immutable ID for the row.

 3 stream types:
 - Standard. tracks all DML changes (insert/update/delete).
 Support tables, directory tables, views.
 Do not work with geospatial data - recommend creating append-only streams on them.
 - Append-only. tracks row inserts only.
 Support standard tables, directory tables, views.
 - Insert-only. tracks row inserts only.
 Support `external tables` only.
 Overwritten/appended files are handled as new files - the stream does not record the diff of the old and new file versions.

 A stream (unconsumed records inside it) becomes stale (gone) when its offset is outside of the effective data retention period for its source table, or the underlying tables for a source view.
 To track new change records for the table, recreate the stream.
-If the data retention period for a table is < 14d, and a stream has not been consumed, Snowflake extends to 14d by default (MAX_DATA_EXTENSION_TIME_IN_DAYS param), aka effective data retention time for this stream, regardless of the Snowflake edition.
+If the data retention period for a table is < 14d, and a stream has not been consumed, Snowflake extends to 14d by default (`MAX_DATA_EXTENSION_TIME_IN_DAYS` param), aka effective data retention time for this stream, regardless of the Snowflake edition.
 This could incur storage costs.

 To view the current staleness status of a stream, execute DESCRIBE STREAM / SHOW STREAMS.